sdmels/reactnd-project-myreads-starter/README.md

 Of course, you are free to start this project from scratch if you wish!
 Just be sure to use [Create React App](https://github.com/facebookincubator/create-react-app) to bootstrap the project.

+## Project checkout

+This project can be cloned from https://github.com/sdmels/reactnd-project-myreads-starter

+## Installation
+This project uses `yarn` as a package management.
+Having said, you don't have `yarn` you can use `npm`

 ## TL;DR

 To get started developing right away: